rust-embedded/book/src/concurrency/concurrency.md

 [`UnsafeCell`]: https://doc.rust-lang.org/core/cell/struct.UnsafeCell.html

 To tell the compiler we have taken care that the `CSCounter` is in fact safe to share between threads, we implement the Sync trait explicitly.
+As with the previous use of critical sections, this is only safe on single-core platforms: with multiple cores you would need to go to greater lengths to ensure safety.

 ## Mutexes